El Cotillo transport facilities are not particularly extensive but what there are ok. The buses in particular are very dependable.

-No 7 Puerto del Rosario to El Cotillo.
+No 7 bus from Puerto del Rosario to El Cotillo.
 This runs to/from Puerto del Rosario and passes through Lajares, Villaverde, La Oliva, near Tindaya and Tetir.
 There are 4 a day in each direction.

-No 8 Corralejo to El Cotillo.
+No 8 bus from Corralejo to El Cotillo.
 This runs every hour on the hour (plus a few direct buses), and runs to Lajares, La Oliva, Villaverde and terminates in Corralejo.
 The return buses leave Corralejo every hour, on the hour too.
 New timetable.

 Routes and Timetables can be found on the Tiadhe Bus Company website